MarenTech/SanarKit/README.md

 ### SanarKit implementations

 # connect
 The SanarKit SDK provides a seamless way to integrate authentication and connection services into your iOS applications.
-One of the key methods in the SDK is SKManager.connect, which allows your application to authenticate with SanarServices
+One of the key methods in the SDK is SKManager.connect, which allows your application to authenticate with SanarServices.
+To effectively integrate authentication and connection services into your iOS application using the SanarKit SDK, you should ensure the following:

+#### - Initialization: Before invoking any Sanar flows or making use of other SDK features, you must initialize the SDK.
+This typically involves setting up required configurations and ensuring that your application is properly set up to communicate with SanarServices.
+#### - Calling SKManager.connect: The SKManager.connect method should be called as an essential step to authenticate with SanarServices.
+This method establishes a connection and handles authentication, which is crucial for accessing any subsequent SDK functionalities or services.

 ```swift
 SKManager.connect(